2KAbhishek/tdo.nvim/README.md

 - Various commands to make working with tdo seamless
 - Todo navigation and toggle helpers
 - Fuzzy autocompletion for notes navigation
-- Integration with telescope for easy notes searching
+- Integration with pickers for easy notes searching

 ## ⚡ Setup